jenkinsci/docker-swarm-plugin/README.md

 # Jenkins docker swarm plugin

-Launches a single use [docker agent service](https://docs.docker.com/engine/swarm/how-swarm-mode-works/services/) from a given image on docker swarm.
+Launches a single use [docker agent serviceSpec](https://docs.docker.com/engine/swarm/how-swarm-mode-works/services/) from a given image on docker swarm.

-This allows for service options like Limits and Reservations to be set on agent containers.
+This allows for serviceSpec options like Limits and Reservations to be set on agent containers.

 ### Configuration